infotel4iarc/CanReg5-RestAPI/readme.md

 # Security

-- CanReg5: TODO
-    - implement a new role in CanReg: REST-API
-    - can only access to CanReg through the Rest Api
-    - cannot log in CanReg client
-- Rest-api:
-    - Use Spring Security
-    - Use Basic Authentication that is a standard = the api clients will know how to use it
+CanReg API uses Spring Security and Basic Authentication as a standard protection.

 ## User management

 User can be managed using user manager in CanReg.
-The role used to access api functionalities is currently `ANALYST`.
-This can be modified in CanReg-API's properties.

 <p align="center">
   <img alt="user_manager.png" src="user_manager.png" width="700"/>
 </p>

+The role used to access api functionalities is currently `API`.
+This type of user can only access to CanReg through API and cannot log into CanReg client.

 # Import the data in a holding database

-The data are imported in a holding database different from the current database.
+Data is imported in a holding database different from the current database.
 This is similar to what is done in the existing "import" feature in CanReg5.

 At startup, if not already existing, CanReg5 server creates one holding database for each rest user.